CreepNT/MobyViewer/README.md

 Use the `Attach` button with PCSX2 launch to attach to the process, and all Mobys' data should appear.
 Use the buttons in the `Options and filters` box to adjust the shown Mobys.

+You can add oClass lookup files along the main executable with the following format :
+ * File name : `rcX.txt` where X is the game's number (1 for R&C1, 2 for R&C, etc)
+ * Format : `0000=Moby Name`, where 0000 is the **HEXADECIMAL** of the oClass. oClass `FFFF` is reserved as an invalid oClass.
+ 	* One line per Moby

+This format is the same used in [Replanetizer](https://github.com/RatchetModding/replanetizer/blob/master/Replanetizer/ModelLists/ModelListRC1.txt).

 # License
 Everything in this repository is made avaliable under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 See `LICENSE.TXT`.